Johann Georg, Chevalier de Saxe: Life

 When he was legitimized, his father gave him the title of Chevalier de Saxe.
-Initially, Johann Georg chose a spiritual path and became a Knight of Malta, but later, like all of August's illegitimate sons, he joined the army, starting at the top (as a general).
-On July 27, 1763, he was appointed field marshal Generalfeldmarschall.
+Initially, Johann Georg chose a spiritual path and became a Knight of Malta, but later, like all of August's illegitimate sons, he joined the army, starting at the top (as a colonel).

+In 1732, he joined the Austrian expedition to suppress the Corsican War of Independence.
+He then participated in the War of the Polish Succession in Poland, and in 1737 was a member of the Saxon auxiliary corps sent to the Emperor during the Austro-Turkish War (1737–1739).
+In 1740, he became Saxon General of Cavalry, which he commanded in the First and Second Silesian Wars under the overall command of his half-brother, Frederick Augustus Rutowsky.

+After the outbreak of the Seven Years' War, he was taken prisoner by the Prussians on 15 October 1756 after the Siege of Pirna.
+He spent most of his captivity on the Vitzthum estate of Wölkau near Delitzsch.
+After the Peace of Hubertsburg, he was tasked with restoring the Saxon army, and on July 27, 1763, he was appointed Generalfeldmarschall (Field marshal).
+He diligently undertook the task of transforming the Saxon army into a combat-ready force by eliminating unnecessary pomp.

+Later life

-On 27 November 1764 Johann Georg acquired, for 14,000 thalers, the so-called Zinzendorfschen Garden, located outside Dresden's city gates.
-In the middle of the property, the building and landscape architect Friedrich August Krubsacius built magnificent palaces in a reserved form of the Rococo style.
-These were (after the Moszinskapalais and the Brühlschen Palais in Dresden-Friedrichstadt) the third "Maison de Plaisance" of the aristocracy outside the Dresden city walls.
+On 27 November 1764 Johann Georg acquired, for 14,000 thalers, the so-called Zinzendorfsche Garten, located outside Dresden's city gates.
+In the middle of the property, the building and landscape architect Friedrich August Krubsacius built a magnificent palace, the Palais du Chevalier de Saxe, in a reserved form of the Rococo style.
+This was (after the Moszinskapalais and the Brühlschen Palais in Dresden-Friedrichstadt) the third "Maison de Plaisance" of the aristocracy outside the Dresden city walls.
 The interiors were not excessively large, emphasis being on the contemporary inclination towards elegance, intimacy and comfort.
 The palace annexes provided for functional spaces.

 The garden was also extended into some fields on the property, being reshaped significantly.
 According to the principles of the French Baroque garden, it was severe in design.
 The palaces determined the centerline of the whole arrangement, with the salon overlooking all the garden's essential parts.

 On 30 January 1770, the Chevalier took leave of the army and moved to his garden property, without however renouncing his right to the large urban royal suite.
 Four years later, aged sixty-nine, after a prolonged illness, he died.
+He never married and had no children.